MaxLazar/mx-calculator/README.md

 * Place the **mx_calc** folder inside your **user/addons** folder
 * Go to **cp/addons** and install *MX Calculator*.

+## Configuration
+Once the Plugin is installed, you should be able to see it listed in the Plugin Manager in your ExpressionEngine Control Panel.
+Is no needs in any control panel activation or configuration.

 ## Template Tags
 {exp:mx_calc}